 Students are able to (1) understand that discovering and extracting knowledge from a massive amount of data is a key problem in many scientific and business disciplines; (2) demonstrate a thorough understanding of key data warehousing and online analytical processing technologies; and (3) apply key data warehousing concepts in designing solutions for business data analytics.

-- Typically this unit is assessed in the following ways: (1) practical projects and (2) final examination.
+- Typically this unit is assessed in the following ways: (1) project assignment; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)